cmput404-moenuma/CMPUT404-assignment-websockets/README.md

 ========================

-Generally everything is LICENSE'D under the Apache 2 license by Abram Hindle.
+Generally everything is LICENSE'D under the Apache 2 license by Abram Hindle. sockets.py and static/index.html is LICENSE'D under the Apache 2 license by Moe Numasawa.

 freetests.py is LICENSE'D under a BSD-like license: